ODYSEA (Ocean DYnamics and Surface Exchange with the Atmosphere): A revolutionary look at winds and surface currents

 Webinar

 Join the discussion: In the run up to submitting the ODYSEA proposal, the science team hosted a weekly webinar on Tuesdays at 8 am Pacific to advance community discussion of key science.
-Starting in Fall 2023, the webinar is continuing in an updated format, under the auspices of OASIS (Observing Air-Sea Interactions Strategy) and with a multi-satellite focus on Air-sea Fluxes from Space.
+Since Fall 2023, the webinar has continued in an updated format, under the auspices of OASIS (Observing Air-Sea Interactions Strategy) and with a multi-satellite focus on Air-sea Fluxes from Space.
 Sign-up for email notifications here.